 Wondering when I'll stop being so delighted by the cat I've had for three years now.
 Never, I hope.

 I'll make a great crotchety old man.
 Or so I've been told.

 I'm a good kisser.
 Or so I've been told.
 Hard to check that empirically for myself.

 The words, sometimes they dance to my tune like rats bewitched by the Pied Piper.
 That sentence was probably not a good example.

 I can make fart noises in my kneepits while hopping around the floor.

 In the now legendary words of a friend's six-year-old sister, upon first meeting me: "You BONY!"
 It's a little less true now that it was then, but in this country, that still sets one apart quite quickly.

-My mother recently said to me out of the blue, "Neither one of your grandfathers did you any favors in the nose department."
+My mother once said to me out of the blue over dinner, "Neither one of your grandfathers did you any favors in the nose department."